 Destination 4.
 Hölbling Haus

-While the Golden Roof takes the spotlight as the most iconic attraction in Innsbruck, it’s not the only one that catches the attention of every visitor who ventures to the very heart of the historic center in Herzog-Friedrich-Straße.
-If you’re facing the Golden Roof, just cast your gaze to the left, and you’ll be captivated by yet another stunning building.
-It is called Höbling Haus, sometimes spelled as Helblinghaus.
+While the Golden Roof is the most famous attraction in Innsbruck, it’s not the only one that catches the eye of every visitor who goes to the historic center on Herzog-Friedrich-Straße.

 9